M3kko/peakfit-final/README.md

 Things to Add:
 - Fix cursor selection of authentication screen as it blends in too much
 - Come up with better tagline
-- Add general fitness option but make it a big rectangle
 - Add in biological gender option
 - Add in discipline for sports that have that